lorenzobabini/ocr_in_python/README.md

 # OCR in Python
 Optical Character Recognition using Pytesseract or EasyOCR, along with preprocessing and postprocessing techniques.
 Following and adapting these scripts you can build an OCR workflow for your projects.

-Most tips and techniques are taken from these notebooks: https://github.com/ithaka/constellate-notebooks/tree/master/OCR  For further informations see them!
+Most tips and techniques are taken from [Constellate notebooks](https://github.com/ithaka/constellate-notebooks/tree/master/OCR) by Ithaka.
+For further informations see them!

 ## Workflow
 All the steps of an hypothetic project workflow of OCRing an entire multi-page book are here covered.